emacs-mirror/emacs/mps/manual/source/reference/index.rst

     *arena* is the arena whose roots you want to visit.

-    *f* is a function that will be called for each reference to an object in an :term:`automatically managed pool <automatic pool class>` that was found in a registered root beloging to the arena.
+    *f* is a function that will be called for each reference to an object in an :term:`automatically <automatic>` managed :term:`pool class` that was found in a registered root beloging to the arena.
     It takes four arguments: *ref* is the address of a reference to an object in the arena, *root* is the root in which *ref* was found, and *p* and *s* are the corresponding arguments that were passed